 The market rent of the property is reviewed annually by the Valuer-General.

-Lease agreements entered into on or after 1 March 2014
+Lease agreements dated on or after 1 March 2014

 Market rent cannot be increased until at least 12 months have passed since the start of the agreement or when the market rent was last increased.
 Increases in market rent can't be capped.